-As a business owner looking to gain traction from Internet marketing, you may hear lots of jargon phrases being thrown around, namely SEO friendly and SEO strategy.
+As a business owner looking to gain traction from Internet marketing, you may hear lots of jargon phrases being thrown around, namely SEO friendly and SEO strategy and Best Seo.

 These are two key parts of getting noticed online, and while the two may sound similar, they are different things that work together to bring your website in front of your customer’s eyes.

 Below, we break down the key differences, why they matter and how to execute.

 SEO Friendly: Easy for the Search Engines to Read

 What you and your website visitors see is completely different from what a search engine bot sees, so your website structure needs to be written accordingly, to ensure it features indexable content.